 This is Chapter 4 of The Ultimate Guide to Opportunity Zone Investing

-Qualified opportunity funds were created under the Investing in Opportunity Act, which was passed as part of President Trump’s Tax Cuts & Jobs Act of 2017.
-Per the IRS, opportunity funds self-certify, with no approval process required.
+Qualified Opportunity Funds (QOFs) were created under the Investing in Opportunity Act, a version of which was passed as part of President Trump’s Tax Cuts & Jobs Act of 2017.
+Per the IRS, QOFs self-certify using IRS Form 8996, with no approval process required.
 These new funds provide massive tax incentives for investing capital gains in some of America’s most economically distressed communities.

 (Download this guide as a PDF report… Click here.)

 The U.S. tax code defines a Qualified Opportunity Fund as an investment vehicle that invests in Qualified Opportunity Zone Property.
 Specifically as follows:

 The term “qualified opportunity fund” means any investment vehicle which is organized as a corporation or a partnership for the purpose of investing in qualified opportunity zone property (other than another qualified opportunity fund) that holds at least 90 percent of its assets in qualified opportunity zone property, determined by the average of the percentage of qualified opportunity zone property held in the fund as measured—(A) on the last day of the first 6-month period of the taxable year of the fund, and (B) on the last day of the taxable year of the fund.

 Opportunity Zone property can be either an Opportunity Zone business or Opportunity Zone business property.
 Put another way, a Qualified Opportunity Fund has two options:

 - It can invest in Opportunity Zone businesses that hold tangible property located within Opportunity Zones.